-The American empire is falling apart.
+The US empire is falling apart.
 But things can always get worse

 The American empire is in decay, but that doesn’t mean things can’t get worse.
 Protests that erupted over the police killing of George Floyd, a 46-year-old black man, continue to rage across the United States.